grame-cncm/faustdoc/src/manual/errors.md

 ### Iterative constructions

-[Iterations](../manual/syntax.md#iterations) are analogous to `for(...)` loops in other languages and provide a convenient way to automate some complex block-diagram constructions.
-All `par`, `seq`, `sum`, `prod` expressions have the same form, take an identifier as first parameter, a number of iteration as an integer constant numerical expression as second parameter, then an arbitrary block-diagram as third parameter.
+[Iterations](../manual/syntax.md#iterations) are analogous to `for(...)` loops in other languages and provide a convenient way to automate complex block-diagram constructions.
+All `par`, `seq`, `sum`, and `prod` expressions have the same form: they take an identifier as the first parameter, the number of iterations as an integer constant numerical expression as the second parameter, and an arbitrary block diagram as the third parameter.

 The example code: